Local Human Rights Committee

 Note: Because of the potential for conflict of interest, attorneys and others who have represented clients in a program for which the Local Human Rights Committee is established cannot participate in Local Human Rights Committee proceedings regarding those clients.

-For more information about the Alexandria LHRC, call the CSB Human Rights Advocate at 703-746-3400.
-Please mail LHRC applications (below) to:
+For more information about the Alexandria LHRC, call the CSB Human Rights Advocate at 703.746.3400.

-Alexandria Community Services Board, Human Rights Advocate, 720 North Saint Asaph Street, Alexandria, VA 22314.
+Please mail applications (form below) to serve on the LHRC to: Alexandria Community Services Board, Human Rights Advocate, 720 North Saint Asaph Street, Alexandria, VA 22314.
+For more information, please contact Tim.Simmons@dbhds.virginia.gov